VitorMRCunha/2026_renewable_transmission_stress/README.md

 Reproducibility package for:

-**Separating Structural and Renewable-Driven Transmission Stress Using Multi-Site Weather, Monte Carlo AC-OPF, and Targeted N-1 Screening**
+**Structural and Renewable-Driven Transmission Stress Using Multi-Site Weather, Monte Carlo AC-OPF, and Targeted N-1 Screening**

-Authors: Filipe Azevedo and Vitor M. R. Cunha
-Institution: ISEP, Polytechnic of Porto, Portugal

 ## Purpose